French remortgage with cash out

 Refinance your French mortgage to get a better interest rate or lower monthly payments and take cash out to use for other projects at the same time.

-The new loan amount must not exceed 70% of the value of your French property with a minimum loan amount of 100,000 euros.
-Please note we are not able to offer remortgage for leaseback properties.
+It's possible to take out up to 50% of the value of your French property in cash.
+The minimum amount for equity release or a refinance with cash out mortgages is 300,000 euros.
+Please note we are not able to offer equity release for leaseback properties.

 Before applying, please have an estate agent provide a conservative valuation of the resale value for your French property.
 French banks require this before considering your application.